This policy applies to all members of the school community (including staff, pupils, parents/carers, visitors and school community users).

 - Standards and Inspection.

 School’s vision for eSafety

-Our aim is to provide a good all-round education in a caring, Christian environment in which each individual is valued and respected so that all are enabled to reach their full potential.
+Our aim is to provide a rich and engaging educational experience in a caring, Christian environment in which each individual is valued and respected so that they are all enabled to reach their full potential.

 - All children are encouraged to maximise the benefits and opportunities that technology has to offer.